Google Translate Disclaimer

-The oversight committee for the Canada Community-Building Fund (CCBF), formerly called the federal Gas Tax Fund, established an Asset Management Subcommittee, which includes members from:
+The oversight committee for the federal Canada Community-Building Fund (CCBF), established an Asset Management Subcommittee

 The subcommittee established a baseline against which to measure progress, as well as developed a tiered approach for asset management planning measures and targets.